rdbeni0/urxvt_tmux/README.md

 * **\`** as leader key for tmux
 * avoiding conflicts with default keybindings of **emacs** and **vim**
 * extented mouse support
-* effective usage on the Lenovo Thinkpad keyboards
+* effective usage on the Lenovo ThinkPad keyboards

 urxvt:
 * all plugins are declared via **URxvt.perl-ext-common:**